mraltun/courses/README.md

 The Complete JavaScript Course 2021: From Zero to Expert! by Jonas Schmedtmann

-Beginner Learning Path (Frontend Masters) {
+Beginner Learning Path (Frontend Masters) {<br>
-Complete Intro to Web Development, v2 by Brian Holt - Getting Started with JavaScript, v2 by Kyle Simpson - CSS Grids and Flexbox for Responsive Web Design by Jen Kramer -
+Complete Intro to Web Development, v2 by Brian Holt - <br>
+Getting Started with JavaScript, v2 by Kyle Simpson - <br>
+CSS Grids and Flexbox for Responsive Web Design by Jen Kramer - <br>
-JavaScript: From Fundamentals to Functional JS, v2 by Bianca Gandolfo - Website Accessibility, v2 by Jon Kuperman - Introduction to Dev Tools, v3 by Jon Kuperman }
+JavaScript: From Fundamentals to Functional JS, v2 by Bianca Gandolfo - <br>
+Website Accessibility, v2 by Jon Kuperman - <br>
+Introduction to Dev Tools, v3 by Jon Kuperman }

 JavaScript Simplified - PREMIUM PACKAGE by Kyle Cook {